 - Set up a SharePoint library or folder in a library for the category of email you need to share.
 For example, “Contracts”, “Invoices To Pay”, “Work Orders”, and similar content types.

-- Rather everyone saving a copy of emails, share a link to saved important emails in SharePoint.
+- Rather than everyone saving a copy of emails, share a link to saved important emails in SharePoint.

 The conventional way to save email to SharePoint is by dragging and dropping from Outlook to your desktop and then into SharePoint.